bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now let\'s explore the steps of configuring Webpack with React.
+Now let&apos;s explore the steps of configuring Webpack with React.
 The first step in this process is setting up React.
 To set react, perform the following steps: